-2020 Race Reset?
+2020 race reset?
 Trump acceptance speech marks new phase, as GOP looks for convention bounce

 Biden leads Trump by 3.5 percentage points in Wisconsin.
 At the same time in 2016, Clinton led Trump 49.5% to 38% in the RCP average.
 Clinton led Trump by 6.5 percentage points in Wisconsin on Election Day 2016.
 Trump won.

 Pennsylvania: Biden is leading by 5.8 percentage points, per RCP.
 At the same time in 2016, Clinton led Trump 49% to 39.8%.
-Her edge was 2.1 percentage points in Pennsylvania on Election Eay.
+Her edge was 2.1 percentage points in Pennsylvania on Election Day.
 Trump won.

 BLACK LIVES MATTER PROTESTERS IN DC SEEN BERATING DINERS, DEMANDING THEY RAISE FISTS, IN VIRAL VIDEO